virtualcell/vcell/docker/swarm/README_new_node_final_steps.md

 sudo service docker start
 ```

-**Must have password-less ssh, containers (vcell-sched,vcell-submit) need to communicate with vcell-service and invoke slurm commands using ssh**
+**Must have password-less ssh, containers (vcell-sched,vcell-submit) need to communicate with hpc-ext-1.cam.uchc.edu and invoke slurm commands using ssh**
 **DO NOT DO THIS, IT HAS ALREADY BEEN DONE by system admins**

 ```